omni/tokenbridge-contracts/deploy/README.md

 4. Adjust the parameters in the `.env` file depending on the desired bridge mode.
 See below for comments related to each parameter.

-5. Add funds to the deployment accounts in both theHome and Foreign networks.
+5. Add funds to the deployment accounts in both the Home and Foreign networks.

 6. Run `node deploy.js`.